Joonsoo/jparser/README.md

 ## About the parsing algorithm

 The parsing algorithm for CDG implemented in J Parser is a modified version of [Earley parsing](https://en.wikipedia.org/wiki/Earley_parser).
-CDG parsing uses graphs to represent the states of parsing and introduces 'accept condition' for conditional nonterminals.
+CDG parsing uses graphs to represent the states of parsing and introduces _accept condition_ for conditional nonterminals.

-The (hypothetical) upper bound of the time complexity of the algorithm seems to be exponential to the length of the input string.
+The upper bound of the time complexity of the algorithm seems to be exponential to the length of the input string.
 However, I expect it to have reasonable and practical time complexity (e.g. linear) for the grammars of the most programming languages.

 ## How to run